Skip to main content

 About

 Blind Touch is a single player casual simulation game.
 It was developed by Flygogo Games and was released on February 4, 2026.
-It received mostly positive reviews from players.
+It received positive reviews from players.

 Blind Touch You Can't See! but your senses draws the world You lost your vision and memory due to an accident.
 Your guide cane became your new "eye"!
 You navigate environments that are familiar or distant— home, subway, a bustling street—illuminating objects through touch and memory.
 Choose Your Experience Enjoy this unique experience immersive, whether you’re a casual player s…